Unit 3: Advanced Topics & Disease Prevention¶

 [CHONK: Study guide questions]

-Here are some questions that can help you think through the material and prepare for the chapter exam.
-They're optional, but we recommend you try answering at least a few as part of your active learning process.
+Here are some questions to help you think through the material and prepare for the chapter exam.
+They’re optional, but we recommend answering at least a few as part of your active learning process.
+If you get stuck, that’s normal, and even a rough first pass is useful.

-1. Why is "empowering, not fear-inducing" the right frame for cancer conversations?
-How does this affect your language choices?
+Why is "empowering, not fear-inducing" the right frame for cancer conversations, and how should it shape your language choices?

-2. Approximately what percentage of cancers are linked to modifiable lifestyle factors?
-What are the top factors?
+Approximately what percentage of cancers are linked to modifiable lifestyle factors, and which factors tend to matter most?

-3. How does insulin resistance connect to cancer risk?
-How does this relate to your Unit 2 learning?
+How does insulin resistance connect to cancer risk, and how does that relate to what you learned in Unit 2?

-4. A client asks you which cancer screening tests they should get.
-What is the appropriate response, and why?
+A client asks you which cancer screening tests they should get.
+What’s the appropriate response, and why?

 Self-reflection questions: